jamest11/wordle-solver/README.md

 # Wordle Solver

-A simple Python script for finding solutions to a Wordle puzzle.
+A Python script for finding solutions to a Wordle puzzle.
 Only tested with Python 3.9.

  ## Usage